mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 }

 ```
 2. Test your Argon's BLE code by [installing the LightBlue PunchThrough app](https://punchthrough.com/lightblue/) on your phone and making a BLE connection to your Argon.
+LightBlue will act as a BLE central device and will scan for peripheral advertisements.

-This may require a bit of browsing with LightBlue to find the right BLE source.
+Note that this may require a bit of browsing with LightBlue to find the right BLE source.
 The dBm value (decibels relative to one milliwatt) is used to define the strength of the BLE signal.
 Anything greater than -75 dBm is considered a reliable signal.
 The closer that you get to 0, the more reliable the signal.
 On the PunchThrough application, you can use signal strength to help locate which signal is coming from your Argon.

 :checkered_flag: Take two screenshots showing LightBlue connected to your Argon.
 The first screenshot (named LightBlue1.jpg) will contain the Advertisement Data screen showing the raw advertisement packet.
 The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Argon.
 Using LightBlue, you will need to use the subscribe feature to receive these values.

 ### Part 2.
 Transmit text over BLE

+In Part 2, you will experiment and make minimal changes to the code running on the Argon.
+This will require that you understand the code running in Part 1.

 0. Experiment by making minimal modifications to the firmware in Part 1 so that the LightBlue BLE screen displays "Hello" followed by your name.
 In other words, we will not be receiving temperature updates but, instead, we will be receiving a personalized greeting over BLE.